Law of One Price - Explained

 The Law of One Price is an economic theory that addresses the cost of identical goods in separate markets.
 It rests upon the idea that specific factors cause price disparities across markets.

-A Little More on What is the Law of One Price
+How does the Law of One Price Occur?

 The law states that identical goods being sold in different markets at the same time will sell for the same price if the following conditions are present: